How to Hide Channels in Discord

 - For every channel that you’d like to mute, click on the box under Mute found to the far-right.

 Hiding A Muted Channel

-In order to get them to reappear again, click the same option, now labeled “Show Muted Channels.”
+- In order to get them to reappear again, click the same option and uncheck Hide Muted Channels.

 How to Create a Private Category